 What Else Can I Do with a Nursing Degree: Alternative Nursing Careers

-If you’re having difficulty finding a job as a traditional nurse, there are some alternative nursing careers where you can put your degree to work.
+If you’re having difficulty finding a traditional nursing job, there are some alternative nursing careers to consider.

 These days, a nursing degree doesn’t necessarily equate to a job right out of school.